section-engineering-education/engineering-education/content/articles/cart-algorithms-in-speech-emotion-recognition/index.md

 status: publish
 published: true
 url: /cart-algorithms-in-speech-emotion-recognition/
-title: How CART Algorithms are Substantial in Speech Emotion Recognition
+title: Why CART Algorithms are Effective in Speech Emotion Recognition
 description: In this article we will assess the use of CART algorithms in speech emotion recognition.
 author: lynn-njoki
 date: 2022-01-03T00:00:00-12:00